-The European Commission is organising its second high-level conference on sustainable finance with the objective of encouraging a global approach to sustainable finance.
+The European Commission organised its second high-level conference on sustainable finance with the objective of encouraging a global approach to sustainable finance.

-Hosted by President Juncker and Vice-President Dombrovskis, this one-day event will gather Presidents of the European Institutions, Ministers from European and third countries, Governors of central banks, Chairs of international organisations as well as Chief Executive Officers of financial institutions and multi-national companies.
+Hosted by President Juncker and Vice-President Dombrovskis, this one-day event gathered Presidents of the European Institutions, Ministers from European and third countries, Governors of central banks, Chairs of international organisations as well as Chief Executive Officers of financial institutions and multi-national companies.

-It will provide the opportunity to embrace a common vision and a strong commitment towards a coherent international financial system that supports channelling private capital towards sustainable projects.
-It will be an occasion to discuss how to best scale up sustainable finance globally and how to best achieve international coordination among governments, financial market participants and multi-national companies.
+It provided the opportunity to embrace a common vision and a strong commitment towards a coherent international financial system that supports channelling private capital towards sustainable projects.
+It was an occasion to discuss how to best scale up sustainable finance globally and how to best achieve international coordination among governments, financial market participants and multi-national companies.

-The programme is organised around the following three themes
+The programme was organised around the following three themes

 - Session 1: Financing sustainable global growth: the need for international coordination